Entering the profession

 The Vulnerable Children Act 2014 was part of a series of comprehensive measures brought in to protect and improve the wellbeing of vulnerable children.

 If the preferred applicant comes from another RTLB cluster, lead schools are strongly advised to obtain reference checks from the previous lead school.

-If the appointee comes from another school or RTLB cluster where they were employed under another collective agreement, they must move to the collective agreement of the new employing lead school; the transition arrangements for the RTLB transformation no longer apply.
+Appointees who comes from another school or RTLB cluster where they were employed under another collective agreement must move to the collective agreement of the new employing lead school; the transition arrangements for the RTLB transformation no longer apply.